paigerube14/chaos-ai/README.md

-# Chaos AI 🧬⚡
+# Krkn-AI 🧬⚡

 > [!CAUTION]
 > __The tool is currently in under active development, use it at your own risk.__

 An intelligent chaos engineering framework that uses genetic algorithms to optimize chaos scenarios for Kubernetes/OpenShift applications.
-Chaos AI automatically evolves and discovers the most effective chaos experiments to test your system's resilience.
+Krkn-AI automatically evolves and discovers the most effective chaos experiments to test your system's resilience.

 ## 🌟 Features